Last updated 4th May 2021:

 Impact on Overseas Recruitment

-The GCA held a panel discussion on 26th January 2021 to respond to Members’ questions on international trade post-Brexit.
-This seminar is now available in the Members’ Library, on the link above, and contains lots of additional useful links and information specific to our industry.
+See the GCA Panel Discussions, where we assemble a Panel to discuss the key issues for the greeting card industry and respond to Members’ questions on international trade post-Brexit.
+These seminars are now available in the Members’ Library, and both contain lots of additional useful links and information specific to our industry.
+Also see the GCA’s Starting Up – Export blog

 The GCA is also attending regular government forums on International Trade Post-Transition.
 The relevant notes and slides from these are also available in our Members’ Library.

-Also if you have additional information that you’d like to share please use the comments box under our Seminar blog.
+Also if you have additional information that you’d like to share please use the comments box under our Seminar blogs.

 Below are further links to further government support: